 Transfer of Equity Conveyancing - Bluestone Mortgages Panel Requirements

-The content on this web-page intends to assist E&W property lawyers conducting Transfer of Equity conveyancing who are on the Bluestone Mortgages conveyancing panel.
-It is not a substitute for reviewing Bluestone Mortgages Part-2 instructions
+The content on this web-page was fashioned to assist England and Wales conveyancing solicitors carrying out Transfer of Equity conveyancing who are on the Bluestone Mortgages solicitor panel.
+It is not intended as an alternative to checking Bluestone Mortgages Part-2 instructions

 As a conveyancer you must approve the transfer (which should be in the Land Registry's standard form) and, if Bluestone Mortgages require, the deed of covenant on their behalf.
 See below to see if Bluestone Mortgages have standard forms of transfer and deed of covenant